 Pharmacist in VancouverHousing & Career Guide · 2026

 Vancouver offers some of Canada's strongest salaries for this profession, but the housing market is the most expensive in the country.
 Healthcare shortages mean Pharmacists hold significant negotiating power when choosing where to settle.
 Province and city choice affects not just pay, but licensing timeline and scope of practice.
-On the housing side, a Pharmacist in Vancouver faces a challenging market — requiring approximately 11 yr 7 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 35.4% of pre-tax salary.
+On the housing side, a Pharmacist in Vancouver faces a l3 under pressure market — requiring approximately 11 yr 7 mo of gross income to own a 2-bedroom home, with rent consuming roughly 35.4% of pre-tax salary.

 How Vancouver compares for Pharmacists